rlober/RoBO/_posts/0008-08-08-tutorials.md

 6.[Fitting a Bayesian neural network](bnn)

-The code for all the tutorials and more examples can be found in the ``examples`` folder.

 # Blackbox function optimization with Bayesian optimization

-This tutorial will show you how to use vanilla Bayesian optimization with Gaussian processes and different acquisition functions.
+This tutorial will show you how to use standard Bayesian optimization with Gaussian processes and different acquisition functions to find the global minimizer of your (python) function.
+Note that RoBO so far only support continuous input space and it is not able to handle multi-objective functions.

-The first thing we have to do is to import numpy (for the objective function) and the bayesian_optimization function
+The first thing we have to do is to import numpy (for the objective function) and the bayesian_optimization interface

 ```python
 import numpy as np